webdriverio/appium-boilerplate/README.md

     ```

 You will also find a [WebView](./tests/helpers/WebView.ts)-helper with hopefully useful methods that can help you automate a Hybrid App.
-Keep in the back of your mind that for *simplicity* of the Demo app only one WebView is used.
+Keep in the back of your mind that for the _simplicity_ of the Demo app, only one WebView is used.
 This is also used in the WebView-helper.

 More information about **Automating Hybrid Applications with Appium** and more complex WebViews can be found in
 [this webinar](https://youtu.be/_mPCRxplBfo) recording.